habanoz/habanoz-tech-blog/_posts/2020-11-05-leetcode-generate-parentheses.md

 ## Solution

-Recursive backtracking method takes 3 inputs: current combination, left brackets available and right brackets available.
+Recursive backtracking method takes 3 inputs: current combination, left parentheses available and right parentheses available.

-Within bt method, if no left bracket is left, use all right brackets and return.
-Otherwise use a left bracket.
-If there are more right brackets available than left brackets use one right bracket.
+Within bt method, if no left parentheses is left, use all right parentheses and return.
+Otherwise use a left parentheses.
+If there are more right parentheses available than left parentheses use one right parentheses.

 Complexity analysis is omitted.